 Rapid adaptive modelling for policy support towards achieving Sustainable Development Goals: Brexit and the livestock sector in Wales

-GPS tracking of Lesser Black-backed Gulls in Spain reveals birds moving between rice fields and landfill, leading to the possibility of contimation of land used for food production.of to possiby
+GPS tracking in Spain reveals that birds move between rice fields and landfill, leading to the possibility of contamination of land used for food production.

 Spatial patterns of weed dispersal by wintering gulls within and beyond an agricultural landscape